-- f.
-Click Finish. - Run Oracle Universal Installer from the mapped DVD drive. - Go to the "Installing the Oracle Database Client Software" section on page 3-5.
+- If you need to connect to the remote computer as a different user, click different user name, and enter the username. - Click Finish. - Run Oracle Universal Installer from the mapped DVD drive. - Go to the "Installing the Oracle Database Client Software" section on page 3-5.